FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 • telc German

-We accept the following certificates as proof of English language skills:
+We accept the following certificates as proof of your English language skills:

 These certificates must not be more than two years old.
-If you have not taken a test, your exchange coordinator can issue you a confirmation of language skills (PDF, 80 KB).
+If you have not taken a test, your exchange coordinator from your home university can issue a confirmation of language skills (PDF, 80 KB) for you.

-As an Erasmus+, UK, SEMP or LMUexchange student, you can apply to the Munich Student Union (Studierendenwerk München Oberbayern) for a place in student housing.
-This you can do in your application to study at LMU.
+As an Erasmus+, UK, SEMP or LMUexchange student, you can apply to the Munich Student Union (Studierendenwerk München Oberbayern) for a place in student housing in your application for your exchange program.

 Health insurance is mandatory for all students.
 Exchange students need a digital Versicherungsbescheinigung (insurance certificate) from a statutory health insurance provider (e.g. TK, AOK, Barmer, DAK or others).
 This digital certificate of insurance is a prerequisite for enrollment.